byhbt/thanh/content/posts/2020-02-15-how-to-fix-samesite-cookie-shopify-app.md

   </script>
 ```

-Then try to replace this one by Shopify App Bridge, everything is fine again.
+Then try to replace this one by the Shopify App Bridge, everything is fine again.
-Maybe there is something changed in js app.js library.
+Maybe there is something changed in js `app.js` library.

 ```html
   <script src="https://unpkg.com/@shopify/app-bridge@1.6/umd/index.js"></script>